 So, what’s up with all the DRs?

-Clearly, the common ground is Detection and Response (D&R).
-D&R is all about limiting threat actor dwell time (average of 24 days in a recent 2021 study) through rapid detection and mitigating the impact of a realized threat event through an efficient and effective response.
-Since we’ve established both MDR and EDR share this common goal, let’s point out how they differ in approach.
+Clearly, the common ground is detection and response (D&R).
+D&R is all about limiting threat actor dwell time (277 days – average time to identify and contain a data breach [Source]) through rapid detection and mitigating the impact of a realized threat event through an efficient and effective response.

 Endpoint Detection and Response (EDR)